Companion parrot: As pets

-Parrots can be very rewarding pets to the right owners, due to their intelligence and desire to interact with people.
-Many parrots are very affectionate, even cuddly with trusted people, and require a lot of attention from their owners constantly.
+Parrots can be rewarding pets to the right owners, due to their intelligence and desire to interact with people.
+Many parrots are affectionate, even cuddly with trusted people, and require a lot of attention from their owners constantly.
 Some species have a tendency to bond to one or two people, and dislike strangers, unless they are regularly and consistently handled by different people.
 Properly socialized parrots can be friendly, outgoing and confident companions.

 When tame, parrots may allow and appreciate petting and cuddling from their owner; however, in certain circumstances, such as petting the back and beneath the wings (in the wild, only the bird's mate will touch a parrot in this manner), the bird may misinterpret this physical contact as sexual behaviour.
 This may then lead to unwanted hormonal aggression, nesting behaviour and chronic egg laying in pet birds.

 Most pet parrots take readily to trick training.
 Trick training can also help to redirect a bird's energy and prevent or correct many behavior problems.
 Some owners successfully use well behaved parrots as therapy animals.
 Some owners have trained their parrots to wear parrot harnesses (most easily accomplished with young birds) so that they can be taken to enjoy themselves outdoors in a relatively safe manner without the risk of flying away.
 Parrots are prey animals and even the tamest pet may fly off if spooked.

 Although parrots can be messy pets—often throwing food and damaging furniture with their beaks if they can—most parrots may be potty trained to some extent and are generally odorless; however, certain species of Amazona and Pionus have a distinctive odor most owners find pleasant.
 Most parrot species, with some notable exceptions, are relatively good pets for most pet allergy sufferers.
 However, all the species of white cockatoos produce large quantities of dust from their powder down feathers, which may be problematic for people with allergies.
 Cockatiels, rose-breasted cockatoos, and greys also produce smaller amounts of feather dust.